The History of the VHS Tape:

 Have you heard the term refresh rate?
 What about resolution?
 Watch the video below to learn more!

 Conversion Options for VHS Tapes:

 It’s such a blessing to be able to convert your VHS tapes to digital.
-We’re going to give you four methods to digitize your VHS tapes.
+We’re going to give you three methods to digitize your VHS tapes.

 FAQ's for VHS Tapes:

 Q: What is the best VHS to DVD converter?